Muhammad-Sheraz-ds/Movie-Genres-Classifier/README.md

 The project is organized into the following key steps:

 1. **Data Acquisition:**
-   - Obtain movie data from The Movie Database (TMDB)using appropriate credentials.
+   - Obtain movie data from The Movie Database (TMDB) API using appropriate credentials.

 2. **Data Preprocessing and Feature Engineering:**
    - Handle missing values.